panoscure/e-paper-Raspberry-stocks-weather/README.md

 sudo systemctl enable epaper-display.service sudo systemctl start epaper-display.service

+For enclosure you may use the following: https://www.thingiverse.com/thing:7327540

 License
 This project is for personal/educational use.
 API keys must be obtained from their respective providers and used according to their terms.